+Appointment Set by: Buyer's Agent or New Home Specialist

+Appointments Available: As needed

+Where: Sales Office

+Attendees: Purchasers, Buyer's Agent

-Appointment Set by:Buyer's Agent or New Home SpecialistAppointments Available:As neededWhere:Sales OfficeAttendees:Purchasers, Buyer's AgentLength:60-90 minutes, depending on your questionsPurpose:Document your decision to purchase a new home and provide an overview of the new home processPreparation:List any questions you wish to discuss; Arrive prepared to make your Building Deposit
+Length: 60-90 minutes, depending on your questions

+Purpose: Document your decision to purchase a new home and provide an overview of the new home process Preparation: List any questions you wish to discuss; Arrive prepared to make your earnest money deposit

-Anticipated Closing Date
+Preliminary Closing Date

 We recognize that timing is vitally important in planning your move.
-We can specify an exact delivery date when construction reaches a point at which weather, inspections and other factors are unlikely to affect completion of your home.
-This usually occurs approximately one month before the anticipated settlement/closing date.
+We can specify an exact delivery date when construction reaches a point at which weather and other factors are unlikely to affect completion of your home.
+This usually occurs approximately one month before the confirmed possession date.
 Until then, many factors can influence the schedule:

-- Weather can delay getting the foundation in and can affect framing, roofing, and exterior finish. - Material shortages and labor availability may also affect the construction schedule. - If you are delayed in responding to a request from your lender, this can affect work progress. - Change orders signed after selections were completed can impact the construction schedule. - Delays in municipality inspections can add time to the schedule as well.
+- Weather can delay getting the foundation in and can affect framing, roofing, and exterior finish. - Material shortages and labor availability may also affect the construction schedule. - If you are delayed in responding to a request from your lender, this can affect work progress. - Change requests signed after selections were completed can impact the construction schedule. - Delays in municipal inspections can add time to the schedule as well.